WHO and Chinese scientists visit veterinary labs in Wuhan (AN/CGTN)

 October 24, 2020

-(AN) — Fifty nations ratified a treaty to ban nuclear weapons that takes effect in 90 days, the United Nations confirmed on Saturday, the same day the world body was founded 75 years ago to prevent another world war.
+Fifty nations ratified a treaty to ban nuclear weapons that will enter into force in 90 days, the U.N. confirmed on the same day it was founded 75 years ago.